sambrose1/stanambrose.github.io/README.md

 [https://www.linkedin.com/in/stanambrose/](https://www.linkedin.com/in/stanambrose/)

 ## Summary
-Full-time undergraduate student at Arizona State University studying Computer Information Systems in the W. P. Carey School of Business as well as a Global Information Solutions Intern at Avnet, Inc. My technical interests are front-end development, mobile app development and network security.
+Full-time undergraduate student at Arizona State University studying Computer Information Systems in the W. P. Carey School of Business as well as a Global Information Solutions Intern at Avnet, Inc. My technical interests are front-end development, mobile app development, network security and IT consulting.

 ## Education
 Arizona State University - Tempe, AZ
 Bachelors of Science in Computer Information Systems Aug 2013 – May 2017
-GPA 3.5/4.00
+GPA 3.42/4.00

 ## Experience
 ### Avnet, Inc | May 2016 - Present
 **Global Information Solutions Intern**
 Managed project priorities, deadlines, and deliverables to consolidate four individual data sources into a single web-based dashboard.
-Built a customized dashboard utilizing jQuery, JavaScript with REST API's.
+Built a customized dashboard utilizing jQuery and JavaScript with REST API's.

 ### Apple, Inc | June 2014 - May 2016
 **Technical Advisor**